-For the year ended June 30, 2023, total operating lease cost was \$7,862,102.
-Cash paid for operating leases for the year ended June 30, 2023 was \$2,307,956, which included prepaid rent of \$278,327.
+For the year ended June 30, 2024 and 2023, total operating lease cost was \$7,600,000 and \$7,862,102, respectively.
+Cash paid for operating leases for the year ended June 30, 2024 and 2023 was \$3,400,000 and \$2,307,956, respectively.
 There were no noncash investing and financing transactions related to leasing other than the ROU asset obtained in exchange for the lease liability recorded at the date of commencement.

 Escalations under the lease are determined based on the greater of minimum enrollment and actual enrollment.
 Future variable costs will be recognized in the years when actual enrollment exceeds minimum enrollment.
-No variable costs were recognized for the year ended June 30, 2023.
+No variable costs were recognized for the year ended June 30, 2024.

-Future maturities of lease liabilities are presented in the following table:
+Future minimum lease payments are presented in the following table: